subhendu01/interview-qn-ans/python/ListOfQuestions.md

 3. Python Files and Memory Management
 4. How is memory managed in Python?
 5. How do you delete a file using Python?

+Advance :
+1. What are the techniques for code optimization?
+2.